Auxiliary Fire Service: Post-war

-The Auxiliary Fire Service was reformed in 1948 alongside the Civil Defense Corps, starting initially with old National Fire Service equipment.
+The Auxiliary Fire Service was reformed in 1948 alongside the Civil Defence Corps, starting initially with old National Fire Service equipment.
 However the role of the AFS was to provide mobile fire fighting columns that could be deployed to areas that had suffered a nuclear attack (it being assumed that the local fire fighting capability would most likely have been lost).
 The old equipment was not suitable for this task, so in the 1950s the AFS was reequipped.
 This included 1,000 Green Goddess (Bedford RLHZ Self Propelled Pump) fire engines, Land Rovers, motorcycles and support vehicles such as pipe carriers, mobile kitchens, and foam and water carriers.

 It was anticipated there would be some warning of the nuclear attack allowing some regular fire fighting equipment to join the AFS columns which would head to wherever they were required.
 These were substantial columns comprising many types of vehicles designed to be self-sufficient, so including motorcycles to go ahead and control traffic (e.g. AJS and Matchless), and carry messages, control vehicles such as the Land Rover and Austin Gipsy, field telephone equipment, fire fighting vehicles, pipe, water and foam carriers, as well as breakdown trucks and stores and catering.
 The AFS equipment was painted in British Standard 381C colour Deep Bronze Green, and carried large AFS door transfers.

 Each fire station typically had an AFS division, and so AFS crews frequently attended fires and accidents alongside their regular colleagues.
 They provided significant assistance at some of the worst fires, such as that at Billingsgate Market and at Barking wood yard.
 AFS personnel were trained in firefighting by their own officers and with assistance from full-time fire officers.
 Many were trained to the St John Ambulance Higher First Aider Certificate standard – often proving invaluable at major incidents involving injury.